patrykmroz619/dao-central/README.md

 ## Introduction

 DAO Central is the decentralized application powered by blockchain for creating and managing DAOs (decentralized autonomous organizations) technology.
-DAO creators can add proposals pertaining to the organization and allow the community to vote on them.
+DAO creators can add proposals pertaining to the organization and allow the community to participate in the decision-making process by casting votes.

 Currently, the platform supports creating DAOs for communities built around an NFT collection.
 The user is recognized as a community member if he is a holder of NFTs from the collection.
 The smart contracts of DAO verify balance of NFTs on the user's wallet and allows to participate in votings only for community.